eliaskanelis/rs232/README.md

 ### Description

-> RS-232 for Linux, FreeBSD and windows
+> RS-232 for Linux, FreeBSD and windows in C

-Credits to original author: Teunis van Beelen
+Credits to original author: *Teunis van Beelen*

 Taken from http://www.teuniz.net/RS-232/

 Here you can find code to use the serial port.